 Word Count: 4K

 Dante Delgado closes the refrigerator while holding a McCain cake container in his hand, and he whistled a tune.
-With his back facing us, he seemed oblivious to his guests standing inches away from the threshold, separating the hallway from the kitchen.
-A step or two, or maybe a shuffle of my foot would place me within his presence, in Dante’s bubble and I hesitated.
-The vampyre stood at six-foot- two and was indeed a handsome sight, that caught the attention of my heroine Justice Labelle, in Velicious Part One.
+With his back facing us, he seemed oblivious to his guests standing inches away from the threshold separating the hallway from the kitchen.
+A step or two, or maybe a shuffle of my foot would place me within his presence, in Dante’s bubble, and I hesitate.

 Camilla spoke up with her thick Spanish accent, “Master Dante, Shelique is here.”

-Dante placed the Mc Cain cake container on the black granite countertop and I swallowed my admiring, wondering how my heroine Justice, managed to resist Dante as long as she did.
+Dante placed the Mc Cain cake container on the black granite countertop and I swallowed my admiration.
+I wondered how my heroine Justice, managed to resist Dante as long as she did.

 Not acknowledging Camilla or myself, Dante extended an arm and grabbed a silver knife handle sticking out of an oak block.
 Dante’s back muscle’s flexed with his movement, and I chided myself for the naughty thoughts threatening to surface.
 The first sex scene between Dante and Justice brutally assaulted my memories.
-Memory lane was relentless with flashbacks of Dante picking up Justice with those long sexy arms, and pinning her against the floor to ceiling window while he ate out her pussy.
+Memory lane was relentless with flashbacks of Dante picking up Justice with those long sexy arms and pinning her against the floor to ceiling window while he ate her out.
 My gaze regrettably lingered on his arms, I couldn’t help it.
-The memories beckoned my gaze and I inhaled deeply.
+The memories beckoned my gaze, and I inhaled deeply.